-Mary-Victoria Voutsas is a "powerful", and "enthralling pianist" (Washington City Paper).
-She has toured extensively as a pianist, and as a classical musician she has performed solo at many notable venues including the Kennedy Center's Millennium Stage & Terrace Theatre, the Lisner Auditorium, and many embassies.
-Ms. Voutsas is also the visiting Artist in Residency for Wolf Trap Center for the Performing Arts and has done accompaniment/ensemble work for the National Symphony Orchestra and artists such as Lin-Manuel Miranda and Alison Krauss.
-Ms. Voutsas also has experience in harpsichord performance, choral conducting, and prepared piano with Dr. Laurie Hudicek.
-Ms. Voutsas earned her degrees with concentrations in Piano Performance (M.M.) under Dr. Nikita Fitenko, Pedagogy (B.M.), and Music Theory (M.M.) from Catholic University & American University.
-She has performed master classes and recitals for several acclaimed pianists, including Yuri Didenko, Dr. Joseph Banowetz, and Christopher O'Reilly.
-In 2015, at the Kennedy Center, she and the Greek Chamber Music Project released the album, "Hellenic Song: A Musical Migration".
-The album featured Ms. Voutsas as the first pianist to record the works of Vasily Kalafati.
-Ms. Voutsas followed up this album release with “The Moon is Red” (2016), a tribute to Manos Hadzidakis’.
-Both records are available via the Greek Chamber Music Project.
+Mary-Victoria Voutsas is a "powerful" and "enthralling pianist" (Washington City Paper).
+She has toured extensively as a pianist and classical musician; she has performed solo at many notable venues, including the Kennedy Center's Millennium Stage & Terrace Theatre, the Lisner Auditorium, and many embassies.
+Ms. Voutsas is also one of the visiting Artists in Residency for Wolf Trap Center for the Performing Arts and has done accompaniment/ensemble work for the National Symphony Orchestra and artists such as Lin-Manuel Miranda and Alison Krauss, and collaboratively performed on NPR’s Tiny Desk series.
+Ms. Voutsas also has experience in harpsichord performance, choral conducting, and performance and recordings of prepared piano.